Aditi Arya: Miss World 2015

 After winning the title of Femina Miss India World 2015 represented India at Miss World 2015, the 65th edition of the Miss World pageant.
 She was amongst the top 5 in Multimedia award, top 5 in People's choice award, top 10 in World Fashion Designer Dress award, top 25 in Beauty With a Purpose award, top 30 in the talent sub-competition and top 30 in the Top Model sub-competition.

 Acting career

-After passing on the crown of Femina Miss India 2015, Aditi Arya has made her Tollywood debut as the lead heroine in Director, Puri Jagannadh's film with Nandamuri Kalyan Ram titled Ism.
+After passing on the crown of Femina Miss India 2015, Arya has made her Tollywood debut as the lead heroine in Director, Puri Jagannadh's film with Nandamuri Kalyan Ram titled Ism.
 The film was a box office success and was well received by audience and critics alike.

 She then made her Kannada debut as Uttara in the magnum opus Kurukshetra, which is being shot in 3D.

 She has played the lead role in the 36 episode Hindi web series Tantra directed by Sidhant Sachdev and produced by Vikram Bhatt.
 She has also done another web series Spotlight 2 with the same team, to be released on 26 January on the International over-the-top video service Viu.

 She is currently shooting for her next Tollywood film Ninnu Vadili Nenu Polenule.

-Aditi Arya Kotak's Punjabi film Teriyan Meriyan Hera Pheriyan was released on 21st June 2024.
+Arya's Punjabi film Teriyan Meriyan Hera Pheriyan was released on 21st June 2024.